Best Technology Investment Funds – Our Top 5 Picks

 A leading technology investment trust that aims to maximise long term capital growth through a diversified portfolio of global technology companies.

-Polar Capital Technology has just under 25% of the fund invested in 4 tech giants, Apple (NASDAQ:AAPL), Microsoft (NASDAQ:MSFT) and Facebook (NASDAQ:FB) with 10 holdings accounting for 52% of the fund.
+Polar Capital Technology has just over 30% of the fund invested in 4 tech giants, Apple (NASDAQ:AAPL), Microsoft (NASDAQ:MSFT) and Facebook (NASDAQ:FB) with 10 holdings accounting for 52% of the fund.
 With a focus on large companies currently 3 quarters of the fund is invested in North America with 115 holdings.

 According to analyst Numis Securities “Polar Capital Technology is an attractive way to gain diversified exposure to global technology stocks focused on themes that are driving future growth, rather than the industry incumbents.”